jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-card-analyzer-app.md

 ## Prerequisites

-* **Java:** Ensure you have a Java Runtime Environment (JRE) installed on your system.
+* **Java:** ensure you have a Java Runtime Environment (JRE) installed on your system.
 You can download it from [www.java.com](www.java.com).
-* **PC/SC card reader:** A contactless PC/SC compliant card reader is required to interact with the Calypso card.
+* **PC/SC card reader:** a contactless PC/SC compliant card reader is required to interact with the Calypso card.

 ## Download the Apps